-Although the cost of Facebook ads has gone up over the past few years, it is still one of the most affordable ways to reach your target audience.
+Although the cost of Facebook ads has increased over the past few years, it is still one of the most affordable ways to reach your target audience.
 Compared to traditional advertising (print, direct mail, TV) and other online media channels, using Facebook for display advertising is the cheaper alternative.
 This data chart shows how much social media ads costs compared to other channels.

 Retargeting Helps Your Ads Succeed

 Just how effective is Facebook retargeting?
-Retargeting ads generate 76 percent more clicks than normal ads.
+Retargeting ads generate 76 percent more clicks than typical ads.
 The same resource page also found that retargeting ads lead to a 10x increase in branded searches.
 And while it may seem like an intrusive way to engage prospects, only four percent stated that they were annoyed.

 Reasons Why Facebook Ads May Not Work

-Facebook ads do come with a decent learning curve and require a good amount of money and time to learn how it works.
+Facebook ads come with a decent learning curve and require a good amount of money and time to learn how it works.